 Actors Funds - The Actors Fund helps everyone who works in performing arts and entertainment including theater, film, television, music and dance.
 Those who work on stage, on camera or behind the scenes are encouraged to apply.
 Applications are still open but may take 2 weeks to respond due to the volume of applications. - APPLICATION IS STILL OPEN FOR APPLICANTS

 Additional Resources (many are no longer taking applications due to volume, if/when they begin accepting applications again they will be moved to the above section for you to easily find them!) :

 Virtual Festival - Virtual Festival seeks to offset the losses of the entertainment industry by offering streamed performances by bands across the country, with fans donating directly to musicians via PayPal and Venmo in lieu of ticket sales.

 NOTE: Individuals are advised to keep documentation of ALL lost work and potential earnings as there may be future government programs offering income and/or tax relief due to loss of employment or business.

 For further information on general relief and unemployment benefits in your area use the search tools available in the Financial and General Assistance resource section above.

 atVenu Register is an iOS point-of-sale solution built specifically for the Live Event industry.
 Fully integrated with the atVenu platform, atVenu Register allows you to track your sales, collect Credit Card payments, and keep your inventory up to date in real-time.

 Artist Manager by atVenu is a mobile tool that allows access to your online atVenu account to report SoundScan media sales as well as manage your merchandise sales and settle your shows from the road.
-It is helpful for touring music artists who use atVenu to track and report sales of CDs and other music media directly to Nielsen SoundScan.
+It is helpful for touring music artists who use atVenu to track and report sales of CDs and other music media directly to SoundScan.
 In addition you can perform essential merchandise management functions including count in, count out, comps, venue splits, and settlements, all on your iOS device.